- National Statistic: yes

 - Local government finance statistics – Council Tax and non-domestic rates

 How we process, analyse and quality assure the data

 The country and regional public sector finances totals are constrained to the UK PSF, published the previous quarter.
 This means the publication in May is consistent with the February PSF (which is published in March).
 The reason for not using the PSF published in May is because of the time required to process the data.

-A “top-down” approach is used to calculate country and regional figures from the UK-level data.
-The allocation of revenue and expenditure to regions is based on a variety of methods, consistent with the “who pays” and “who benefits” concepts.
-We use what we call an “indicator” dataset to apportion revenue to countries and regions.
+A "top-down" approach is used to calculate country and regional figures from the UK-level data.
+The allocation of revenue and expenditure to regions is based on a variety of methods, consistent with the "who pays" and "who benefits" concepts.
+We use what we call an "indicator" dataset to apportion revenue to countries and regions.
 These indicator datasets usually reflect the tax base or regional distribution of individuals and enterprises paying the revenue to the public sector.
-As mentioned earlier in the QMI, the data sources chosen to provide these indicator datasets are chosen due to their availability, accuracy and closeness to the tax base or regional distribution, as well as their timeliness.
+As mentioned earlier in the QMI, the data sources chosen to provide these indicator datasets have been selected because of their availability, accuracy and closeness to the tax base or regional distribution, as well as their timeliness.
 The vast majority of these data sources are updated annually, some maybe biennial or ad hoc.
 In these cases, we impute values to fill gaps in the data sources.

 Our main expenditure data source is HM Treasury's Country and Regional Analysis (CRA).
 The allocation of UK expenditure to countries and regions is performed by the relevant government department – also using the "who benefits" concept.
 We process these data, apply accounting adjustments to reconcile differences between what is measured by HMT (in CRA) and then constrain to UK PSF totals.

 How do we quality assure our statistics?